-By Chantae Reden | Published on April 7, 2022
+By Chantae Reden | Published: April 7, 2022 | March 26, 2026

 Surf In The Hawaiian Waters To Honor The Cultures Birthplace

 As soon as I pop up and the soles of my feet make contact with my board, it feels like I'm weightless — like I'm flying.
 To my left, I catch the sparkle of Honolulu's skyscrapers glimmering against the sunlight.
 To my right, I admire the curvy silhouette of Diamond Head, a volcanic crater formed over 400,000 years ago.
-I'm surfing in Hawaii, one of the most incredible surf destinations in the world.
+I'm surfing in Hawaii, one of the most incredible surf destinations in the world!

 Gliding down the face of a wave at Waikiki is one of the most iconic experiences to have in Hawaii, and it's one shared by a long legacy of surfers.
 Most surf historians cite Hawaii as the birthplace of modern surfing, and there are few better places to learn than the friendly waves of Waikiki.